openequella/openEQUELLA/docs/statefultesting.md

 ## Stateful tests

-Normally property tests shine when they're testing pure functions as they can throw large numbers, typically 100, of random test parameters at a function and test the properties in quick succession.
+Normally property tests shine when they're testing pure functions as you can generate a relatively large number of random test cases, typically 100, and test the properties in quick succession.

 Unfortunately this is not always practical when you are testing a stateful system as the cost of resetting the system for each case can be prohibitive.
 (E.g. dropping and re-creating a database).
-Generally the solution to this problem is to just drop the number of test cases to a lower number, say 5, that won't take as long.
+Generally the solution to this problem is to just drop the number of test cases to a lower number, say 5 or 10, that won't take as long but still give you confidence that the tested properties hold.

-TODO
+There is a particular technique of stateful testing that is really suited to browser UI testing which is described in [PropEr](http://propertesting.com/book_stateful_properties.html).

+To quote `PropEr`:

+*Stateful property tests are particularly useful when "what the code should do" - what the user perceives-is simple, but "how the code does it" -how it is implemented- is complex.*

+In a nutshell the technique involves:

+* Defining a simplified model of the system you are testing
+* Defining commands which represent the execution flow
+* Verifying that the system matches the model as commands are executed